jonathanolson/slither/notes/patterns.md

   - Verify rules!
   - Highlander/Sector/Color rules!
   - Run in parallel (get a setup to do one board at a time?)
+    - Get my desktop running up!
+    - OMG CAN WE WEBGPU THIS?!?
+  -
+  - CAN WE WEBGPU THIS?!!!!!!!!!!!!
   -
   - WHEN WE SHOW EMBEDDED VERSIONS, execute MULTIPLE PatternRules on the "simpler" embedded version
     - Certain topology (red exit vertex, etc.) features will probably unlock more things